5 Key Facts: Marijuana vs Hemp Roles in Medicine & Industry

 Health Benefits:

 Marijuana’s primary health advantages stem from its active compounds, especially THC and CBD.
-It provides relief for chronic pain, nausea, and muscle spasms, making it a popular treatment for conditions like cancer, multiple sclerosis, and PTSD.
-Its effects on mental health, including anxiety and depression management, are also being explored, offering an alternative for patients who struggle with traditional treatments.
+According to the National Institute on Drug Abuse (NIDA), it provides effective relief for chronic pain, nausea, muscle spasms, and appetite loss, making it a valuable treatment option for conditions like cancer, multiple sclerosis, HIV/AIDS, and chronic pain syndromes.
+Its potential for mental health applications—including anxiety, PTSD, and treatment-resistant depression—continues to be explored in clinical research, offering alternatives for patients who struggle with traditional treatments.

 Consumption Safety:

-Edibles and infused products require careful dosing due to their delayed effects, which can lead to accidental overconsumption.
-Improper storage can also result in accidental ingestion by children or pets, making safety precautions essential.
+Edibles and infused products require careful dosing due to their delayed onset (typically 30-90 minutes), which can lead to accidental overconsumption if users don’t wait for effects.
+Proper labeling, child-resistant packaging, and responsible storage are essential to prevent accidental ingestion by children or pets.

 Hemp